ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 # DMARC Failure Reports {#failure-reports}

-Besides the headers or the entire contents of a failed message, failure reports supply details about transmission and DMARC authentication, which may aid the Domain Owner in determining the cause of an authentication failure.
+Besides the header fields or the entire contents of a failed message, failure reports supply details about transmission and DMARC authentication, which may aid the Domain Owner in determining the cause of an authentication failure.